What is Arthrogryposis Multiplex Congenita?

 Arthrogryposis Multiplex Congenita Causes

-Arthrogryposis cause is not clearly known but scientists believe it to be caused by genetic disorders and may not be recurrent in the family, not necessarily hereditary.
+Arthrogryposis cause is not clearly known but scientists believe it to be caused by genetic mutations and disorders, may not be recurrent in the family so not necessarily hereditary.
+Some of the plausible causes of arthrogryposis are:

 Types of Arthrogryposis Multiplex Congenita